JordanWu1997/Knowledge_Base/lecture/MIT_Missing_Semester_Lecture/Missing_Semester_Lecture_06_Version_Control.md

 - Branch manipulation of git
     ```bash
     # Point repository to certain commit (snapshot)
-    # WARNING: This operation will remove all local changes (not-commited changes)
+    # WARNING: This operation will remove all local changes (not-committed changes)
     git checkout <git_commit_index (SHA-1)>

     # Remove all changes to certain file (go back to last commit)